allensha/2048/README.md

+# 2048 game, objective: slide numbered tiles on a grid to combine them to create a tile with the number 2048
+# controls: WASD
-# 2048 game, strategy tiles/numbers game
+# tracks number of moves, game state